promregator/promregator/docs/config.md

 Refer to [issue #83](https://github.com/promregator/promregator/issues/83) to see a scenario where this might be helpful.

+### Option "cf.watchdog.rate" (optional)
+This option became available starting with version 0.8.0.

+This option requires that you have `cf.watchdog.enabled` set to `true`.

+Allows to specify how often the periodic check of the connection to the Cloud Foundry Cloud Controller shall be performed.
+A higher value indicates less frequent checking.
+The unit of this value is in seconds.

+The default value is 60 (seconds).

+Refer to [issue #83](https://github.com/promregator/promregator/issues/83) to see a scenario where this might be helpful.

+### Option "cf.watchdog.initialDelay" (optional)
+This option became available starting with version 0.8.0.

+This option requires that you have `cf.watchdog.enabled` set to `true`.

+Allows to specify an initial delay (after Promregator has started) before the periodic check of the connection to the Cloud Foundry Cloud Controller is started.
+The unit of this value is in seconds.

+The default value is 60 (seconds).

+Refer to [issue #83](https://github.com/promregator/promregator/issues/83) to see a scenario where this might be helpful.

 ### Option "cf.connectionPool.size" (optional)
 This option became available starting with version 0.6.0.